isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 ```

-Checking if I get all the required files in the new, unified folder with the command line:
+To confirm the final file organization, I checked if all required files were present in the new, unified folder with the following command line:

 ```bash
 cd FitBit_Complete_Data/